LoopKit/loopdocs/README.md

 * `abstract`
 * `question`

-To get a warning triangle, use `warning`
+To get a warning triangle, use `warning`.

-To get a red zag icon, use `danger`
+To get a red zag icon, use `danger`.

-To get a pencil icon, use `note`
+To get a pencil icon, use `note`.

 [Admonition](https://python-markdown.github.io/extensions/admonition/) is a markdown extension that enables formatted blocks for visually calling out information.

-The markdown syntax used by loopdocs is:
+The Markdown syntax used by *LoopDocs* is:

 ```markdown
 !!! keyword ""